 Drug Rehab Charlotte NC: Understand Relapse During Recovery

 Relapse is a process, not an event.
 Understanding relapse means understanding the stages of it.
 It’s also important to understand that relapse prevention steps are available to help you steer clear of it.
-Over the course of the next month, our drug rehab in Charlotte NC will focus on a Understanding Relapse and Relapse Prevention blog series.
+Over the course of the next month, our drug rehab in Charlotte NC will focus on an Understanding Relapse and Relapse Prevention blog series.
 We hope to help you understand what relapse is and why it's a serious part of recovery.

 Before we share our relapse prevention steps, we want to help you understand relapse, in general.
-According to addictionandrecovery.org, “Relapse starts weeks or even months before the event of physical relapse.”
+According to addictionandrecovery.org, “Relapse starts weeks or even months before the event of a physical relapse.”

 There are, in fact, specific types of relapses and prevention techniques for each stage of relapse.
 The three stages of relapse are:

 - Physical relapse